codenameyau/json-gallery/README.md

     }
     ```

-* Lastly in your JS main script, initialize the gallery with your JSON file:
+* Lastly in your main JS script file, initialize the gallery:

     ```javascript
     $(function() {